What exactly is an Orthodontist?

 Do I have to take those goopy impressions?

 No more goop!
 Typically, your impressions will be taken by one of our certified technicians using an iTero digital scanner.
 A unique wand is placed over each of your teeth to create your full set of digital impressions.
 This is quick and easy.
 These highly sophisticated iTero scanners can provide quality imaging results for the pleasure of our patient’s comfort, convenience, and time.
-We have 3 scanners to keep the flow of our offices working at their best pace!
+Orthodontic Specialists utilizes three iTero scanners to keep the flow of our offices working at their best pace!
 This allows for our patients to have a more positive office experience.

 What can you tell me about mail order orthodontics?